Pavan-Kalamkar/EasyNotes-Webapp/README.md

 # EasyNotes
-EasyNotes is the react js based client - server web application.
+EasyNotes is the ( MERN Stack ) based client - server web application.
 It enables user to creates notes, save notes , and also manipulates their notes with their specific user accounts.
 It efficient to use as well as secure, user can easily creates their accounts and ready to use the easynotes.